neural-nils/primeGenerator/README.md

 ./primeGenerator <number>
 ~~~

-The output should be something like that:
+The output should be something like that (tab separated):

 ~~~console
 2	1